Nem0509/java-fse-learning-journey/README.md

 ## Current Status

-The first four weeks of the curriculum have been completed.
+The first six weeks of the curriculum have been completed.
 Additional modules and projects will be added as the learning roadmap progresses.

 ---